Affordable cover for Dementia travel insurance

 Getting a quote couldn’t be easier!

-If you need to chat to our customer services team about the insurance why not call us on 0800 170 7704.
-We are UK based and open Monday to Friday 8am-6pm, closed Bank Holidays.
-Alternatively try our online and easy to use medical screening, we will ask you some questions about your medical conditions so that we can offer you our best quote.
+If you need to chat with our customer services team about the insurance why not call us on 02392 419 080.
+We are UK based and open Monday to Friday and closed Bank Holidays.
+Alternatively, try our online and easy to use medical screening, we will ask you some questions about your medical conditions so that we can offer you our best quote.

 If you are still unsure why not check out our frequently asked questions page you may find the answer you need here.